15 Amazing Health Benefits Of Wheatgrass

 There are even claims that it can purify your blood, working as a hemoglobin surrogate.
 This might be why it has suddenly shot to superfood stardom.
 And while more research is needed on this, wheatgrass is a good choice for detoxification, cleansing, and healthy digestion.

 More Than Just A Green Food

 While the primary part of wheatgrass is green chlorophyll, it also has healthy amounts of vitamins A, C, and E and minerals like iron, calcium, zinc, and magnesium.2 With just one shot of this juice, you can get in a lot of nutrition.
-Another plus is that it’s gluten-free – unlike wheat itself – because the grass doesn’t develop gluten until it grows and matures.3 Just know that it doesn’t count toward your “five a day” of vegetables and fruits according to nutritionists.4
+Another plus is that it’s gluten-free – unlike wheat itself – because the grass doesn’t develop gluten until it grows and matures.3 Just know that it doesn’t count toward your “5 a day” of vegetables and fruits according to nutritionists.4

 Let’s take a look at the ways wheatgrass can improve your health.

 Like most grasses, wheatgrass is a rich source of fiber.
 It can quickly give you a feeling of fullness and keep your gut clean.
 As a result, wheatgrass has become a noteworthy colon cleanser.
 It’s used for treating indigestion, flatulence, constipation, nausea, acidity, and vomiting.
 Sometimes, an enema of wheatgrass is used to treat bleeding piles, chronic constipation, and colon disorders.5

 Wheatgrass has zinc and magnesium, both of which can reduce your inflammatory response.
 The latter can also help dilate airways in the lungs (bronchodilatation), boosting air supply and easing symptoms of asthma and allergic inflammation in the airways.6 Another natural remedy for allergic airways diseases is pineapple juice.